 "A lawyer may seek reimbursement for the cost of services performed in-house … either by charging a reasonable amount to which the client has agreed in advance or by charging an amount that reasonably reflects the cost incurred by the lawyer."

 Please note that attorneys and their respective firms are always ultimately responsible for their own interpretation and implementation of legal ethics, and may not simply rely on the advice of others.
-If you’d like to read about how law firms who don’t abide by this guidance get in trouble, download our eBook on sanctions and malpractice avoidance below.
+If you'd like to read about how law firms who don't abide by this guidance get in trouble, download our white papers on sanctions and practice tips here.